 Frequently Asked Questions

-- How do I declare a major/minor in Medicine, Health, and Society?
+- How and when do I declare a major/minor in Medicine, Health, and Society?

 - What course(s) would I take as an undergraduate interested in majoring in MHS?